ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 - Select the source where you want to store your YAML pipeline.
 - Select the repository where you want to store your YAML pipeline.
 - Select the pipeline template you want to start from.
 In our case the 'Starter pipeline' will do.
 - An editor is opened where you can configure your pipeline using YAML.
-Replace all content with the following.
+Replace all content with the following:

 ```yaml
 trigger: none